drtnf/threeChess/README.md

 *   Board.java which gives a representation of the current state of the game
 *   ThreeChessDisplay.java which generates a JFrame displaying the board.
 *   ThreeChess which contains methods for running games and tournaments between different agents.
 *   Agent.java which is an abstract class that you must subclass and provide logic for the agent to play moves given a board position.
-To make running tournaments easier, your agent must be in the package threeChess.agents, it must have the name Agent########.java (where the ahshes are your student number), and it must have a 0 parameter constructror.
+To make running tournaments easier, your agent must be in the package threeChess.agents, it must have the name Agent########.java (where the hashes are your student number), and it must have a 0 parameter constructror.

 There are a range of other classes as well, but those are the important one.